The Word Girl

 "The Word Girl" is a song by the British pop band Scritti Politti.
-Included on their second studio album, Cupid & Psyche 85, the reggae style track was released as a single in the UK on 29 April 1985 and remains the band's highest charting hit in the UK, peaking at No. 6 on the UK Singles Chart.
+Included as the opening track on their second studio album, Cupid & Psyche 85, the reggae style song was released as a single in the UK on 29 April 1985 by Virgin Records, serving as the fourth single from the album.
+It remains the band's highest-charting hit in the UK, peaking at No. 6 on the UK singles chart.

 The band self-produced and recorded the song as a trio, supplemented by guitarist Nick Moroch.

-"The Word Girl" was the fourth single to be released from the album, just ahead of the album itself and was the biggest hit single from the album in the UK.
+The B-side to the single, "Flesh & Blood", is an alternative version of the song with lovers rock and roots reggae chanter Ranking Ann on lead vocals.

+Background and composition

 Harking back to the band's 1981 single "The 'Sweetest Girl'" with a reggae-based rhythm, it attempts to deconstruct the use of the word 'girl' in everyday language and in pop songs.
 Gartside told Sounds, "I was taking stock of all the lyrics of the songs for the new album and, lo and behold, in every song there was – this girl, or that girl.
 It seemed a good idea to show awareness of the device being used, to take it out of neutral and show it didn't connote or denote certain things.
 It was important to admit a consciousness of the materiality of referring to 'girls' in songs."